 Q. What if I cannot attend the Ceremony?

-Please advise Council if you are unable to attend and we will advise the Department of Immigration & Citizenship and you will be allocated another Ceremony date.
+Please advise the Department of Immigration & Citizenship and you will be allocated another Ceremony date.

 Q. How do I get my Citenzship?